NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 ## Build Requirements

-Sonar is written primarily in Rust, with some support code for GPU access in C and some helper programs and test code in Go.
+Sonar is written primarily in Rust, with some support code for GPU access in C and some helper programs and test code in Go and Bash.

 At this time we require:

 - Linux
-- 2021 edition of Rust or newer
+- 2024 edition of Rust or newer
-- Rust 1.81.0 or newer (can be found with `cargo msrv find`)
+- Rust 1.88.0 or newer (can be found with `cargo msrv find`)
 - OpenSSL development libraries / headers (for Kafka support) installed on the build system (on Ubuntu, this is libssl-dev, on Red Hat it is openssl-devel)
 - A "new enough" binutils (2.35 or newer is known to work, 2.30 is too old, 2.32 is unclear), this can be an issue on RHEL8 and similarly old systems.
 Check with `as --version`

-To rebuild the GPU shims (which are included precompiled for some CPU architectures in subdirectories of `gpuapi/`) you need a recent C compiler (gcc11 is fine) and you must compile on a host that has the GPU libraries / headers installed.
+To rebuild the GPU shims (which are included precompiled for some CPU architectures in subdirectories of `gpuapi/`) you need a recent C compiler:

+- gcc11 or newer is fine

+and you must compile on a host that has the GPU libraries / headers installed.

 To run some of the selftests, or to build the Kafka HTTP proxy, or to rebuild the artifacts built from the formal specification of the output data, you will need a recent version of Go, we strive to require no more than the previous major release and two dot releases behind tip on that (see https://go.dev/doc/devel/release); older versions may work.
+At the time of writing, we require:

+- Go 1.24.10

-At the time of writing, the Kafka HTTP proxy requires Go 1.24 and other programs require Go 1.22.
-Note that recent Go installs will usually download whatever version they need, should it not already be available.
+Note that recent Go installs will usually download whatever version they need, should it not already be installed.

 ## Compilation